vaksis/Foxquest/README.md

 # Fox Quest
 ## Description

-School project to make game with unity.
+School project made with unity 2D.
-This project is called Super Mario Bros clone wich is basically the famous Super Mario Bros on NES, but this is project is using Sunnyland assets.
+This project is called Fox quest.
+This is project is using Sunnyland assets.
-The name of this project is subject to change.

 ## Setup